salmah52/DataPipelineWeb-GCS-BQ/README.md

 2. Load from GCS to BigQuery: The GCSToBigQueryOperator operator loads data from GCS into BigQuery.

 ## Conclusion
 This pipeline simplifies the process of moving data from a web source to BigQuery, providing a flexible and scalable solution.
-Feel free to customize and extend the pipeline to suit your specific use case